yhshi26/Research/2022/TWH-KRI, PI: Alfonso Fasano/Preliminary research.md

 - While stimulation gives the idea of increasing activity, in DBS it is really decreasing activity by confusing neurons with higher electric currents (DBS is also called **high-frequency simulation or HFS**)
     - By confusing neurons we really mean disrupting their transmission (which we have too much of)
 - **Can we look at beta DBS lead recordings to predict when "lesion effects" wear off?**
+    - Build program that recognizes when beta DBS lead recordings go back up again
+    - Ask patients when their symptoms started to improve
+    - Compare program's number with patient's number